Internship To Full-Time Job

 Paid Internship + Tuition

 The internship with Woodward provided 20 hours of paid work and tuition assistance.
-In return, Scott needed to earn a 3.0 GPA in FRCC’s Clean Energy Technology Program, now called Electro-Mechanical and Energy Technology.
+In return, Scott needed to earn a 3.0 GPA in FRCC’s Clean Energy Technology Program, now called Manufacturing and Energy Technology.
 Scott more than met the grade; he carried a 3.83 GPA.
 While an intern, Scott rotated between electrical and mechanical areas.
 He likes both areas.

 “It gave me an idea of what Woodward does and what I wanted to do,” Scott says.